qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Reference Endpoint

-This endpoint can be used to tbd.
-The current address of the endpoint is returned in the "ref"-member of the response of Get endpoint addresses.
+This endpoint is deprecated.

 ### References Endpoint

 This endpoint is deprecated.
-The current address of the endpoint is returned in the "refs"-member of the response of Get endpoint addresses.

 ### Self Endpoint